Landscape Logic: Here’s how to stop pests from eating your plants

 Japanese beetles love roses, both the flowers and leaves.
 They also enjoy raspberries, grapes, Virginia creeper, American linden, horse chestnut and green beans.
 When you spot adult beetles in your landscape, the best method is to shake or pick them off plants and dispose of them in a bucket of soapy water.
 Experts warn against beetle traps; the trap’s lure may actually attract additional beetles into your yard, and traps are not proven to reduce the amount of destruction the insects cause.

-Many pest controls are available from garden centers, including soaps and other treatments.
-Some of these products should not be applied to edibles, so read labels and follow the instructions before using.
+Many pest controls are available from garden centers, including insecticidal soaps and other treatments.
+Some of these products should not be applied to edible crops, so be sure to read labels and follow the instructions before using.
 And if an infestation seems out of control, consult a professional to help you manage the situation.